Nishant-codex/DDN-public/README.md

   same experiments

 ## Examples
-[random_ddn_example.py](examples/random_ddn_example.py) shows how to create and use a DDN or ESN, how to train a and evaluate a readout layer, and how to visually simulate a network.
+[random_ddn_example.py](examples/random_ddn_example.py) shows how to create and use a DDN or ESN, how to train and evaluate a readout layer, and how to visually simulate a network.